Yasmani Grandal Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.
+- The Blue Jays' 4.37 team ERA ranks 16th across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (30 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (30 total, 1.3 per game).

-- The Blue Jays are sending Bassitt (2-2) to the mound for his fifth start of the season.
-He is 2-2 with a 5.40 ERA and 17 strikeouts in 21 2/3 innings pitched.
+- Berrios gets the start for the Blue Jays, his fifth of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- In his last time out on Wednesday against the Houston Astros, the righty threw 6 1/3 scoreless innings while surrendering three hits.
+- In his last appearance on Thursday against the Houston Astros, the righty threw seven innings, giving up two earned runs while surrendering three hits.

-- In four games this season, the 34-year-old has a 5.40 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .235 to opposing batters.
+- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.